 - Not adequate for larger rooms

 The HCM-350 offers the best of both worlds: evaporative water efficiency and modern technology.

 While it does need periodic filter replacement, it’s simple to do.
-Water fill up for the tank is super-simple as well.
+Filling up the tank is super simple as well.